MyNamesEMurray/tabletop-ambulator/README.md

 This is a NodeJS web app built on top of Express, React, and Websocket, with Postgres as the database.

 The minimum requirements are NodeJs, Yarn, and Postgres.
 You will need to create a Postgres DB and store the connection URI in the environment variable `DATABASE_URL`.
+See `.env.example` for a template.
 The lua file has code mirroring what is in the Workshop item - for development, replace the herokuapp URL with `http://localhost:8000` at the top.

 Developers must use `yarn install` after cloning the repository to populate the required dependencies.
 Afterwards, run `node server/server.js` to launch the server and `yarn start` to launch the React development server.
+Alternatively, run `yarn deploy` for a guided setup and to start the server.

 ### Pull Requests
 Pull Requests must target the `master` branch.